simgrid/simgrid/docs/source/platform_reference.rst

 This tag represents a peer, as in Peer-to-Peer (P2P) networks.
 It is handy to model situations where hosts have an asymmetric connectivity.
-Computers connected through set-to-boxes usually have a much better download rate than their upload rate.
+Computers connected through set-top-boxes usually have a much better download rate than their upload rate.
 To model this,
 <peer> creates and connects several elements: an host, an upload link
 and a download link.